 I just love Blue

-Recently, I had an Instagram follower comment on one of my pictures, “I love this, even though there is no blue…” This comment really made me stop and think–do I REALLY use that much blue?
+Recently, I had an Instagram follower comment on one of my interior design pictures, “I love this, even though there is no blue…” This comment really made me stop and think–do I REALLY use that much blue?
 Well, yes and no. Creating a colorscape is one of the first steps in designing a room.
 I thought it might interest my followers to know a little bit of my thought process in how I create the rooms you see on my social media channels.
 And, see why I use so much blue.

 Choosing a Color Scheme